shyleshragu/Java-Applications/README.md

 When the program was runned, TwitterCLIApp which contains the main argument executes DAO.
 The DAO is where it sets OAuth connection using private and public keys, and POST and GET was implemented.
 The DAO connects to Util and DTO for support.
 The output from DAO was used as input when connecting to Service where the program validates the input.
 Then the main argument performs post, show and delete functions.

 ​
 ### 1.4 Enhancements and Issues
 The same tweet could not be tweeted at different times.
-In order to avoid this issue, each tweet is posted with the inclusion of the posted times timestamp.
+In order to avoid this issue, each tweet is posted with the inclusion of the current timestamp.
 This way, the tweet is different each time it is posted.
-An improvement would be to make the program tweet the same tweet without needing to add additional information or text other than location.
+An improvement would be to make the program tweet the same tweet without needing to add additional information or text.

 ---

-## 2 Java JDBC App <a name = "JDBC App"></a>
+## 2 Java JDBC App

 ### 2.1 Introduction
 Java Database Connectivity (JDBC) application is an API which defines how a client may access a database.
 The JDBC connections support creation, deletion and execution statements like SQL's CREATE, INSERT, UPDATE, DELETE.
 This application was made with the primary focus of supporting Create, Read, Update, and Delete (CRUD).